CmdrVasquess/gamcro/README.md

 Running Gamcro as a web server on a local machine makes security somewhat challenging.
-Standard mechanisms on the internet heavily rely on a trusted 3rd party that is trusted by especially by the client but also by the server.
+Standard mechanisms on the internet heavily rely on a trusted 3rd party that is trusted especially by the client but also by the server.
 In Gamcro's setup there simply is no 3rd party.

 _Feedback on these considerations is greatly appreciated._